Hermeskid123/CSE5311/README.md

 1.)
+in this repo I have implmented insertion sort,selection sort and bubble sort

+2.)
-in this repo I have implmented insertion sort,selection sort and bubble sort 2.) selection sort divids the A into two sections a sorted part and the unsorted part.
-In each iteration, we select the smallest element from the unsorted selection then we swap it with the first element of the unsorted section like cards this algo will cont until the entire array is sorted.
+selection sort divids the A into two sections a sorted part and the unsorted part.
+In each iteration, we select the smallest element from the unsorted section then we swap it with the first element of the unsorted section like cards this algo will cont until the entire array is sorted.

 the algo has is correct since